prasadvemula/RestAPI/Readme.md

 ## Dependency
 ### Apache cassandra
-It requires the database up and running at node mentioned in cassandra.properties.
+It requires the database up and running at node mentioned in application.yml.
 In this example it uses local instance.
-To run in local create the below keyspace, table info and provide cassandra host, port and keyspace info as part of application.properties
+To run in local create the below keyspace, table info and provide cassandra host, port and keyspace info as part of application.yml

 create KEYSPACE product WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1};

-create table price (id text, price text, currency text, PRIMARY KEY (id));
+create table price (partNumber text, price text, currency text, PRIMARY KEY (partNumber));

-sample insert statement: INSERT INTO price (id, price, currency) values ('52268280','30.00', 'USD');
+sample insert statement: INSERT INTO price (partNumber, price, currency) values ('52268280','29.99', 'USD');

 ## Running app